AubsUK/aubs-folder-sync/README.md

 There are a few prerequisites, but they should be relatively simple.
 * First: on all remote server(s), create service account, give sudo access, limit passwordless sudo to specific commands, allow it to log in via password.
 * Second: on the primary server, pass its root account public key to each of the remote server(s).
-* Third: on the primary server, install rsync.
+* Third: on the primary server, install rsync and git.
 * Fourth: on all remote server(s) remove the service account ability to log in with a password and lock the password.
 * Fifth: on all remote server(s) install rsync.